logo

 This is not about being passive or avoiding difficult conversations.
 Creators are not soft.
 The Challenger role in TED* is one of the most powerful in the framework – it calls people toward growth, names what isn’t working, and demands better.
 The difference is that the Challenger does this from curiosity and care, not from criticism and blame.

-So how do you actually practice this?
-The 3 Vital Questions® give you a framework you can use in real time — in the middle of a difficult conversation, at the end of a hard week, or whenever you notice you’ve slipped below the line.
+So how do you actually practice reactive to creative leadership in real time?
+The 3 Vital Questions® give you a framework you can use in real time – in the middle of a difficult conversation, at the end of a hard week, or whenever you notice you’ve slipped below the line.

 Question 1: Where are you putting your focus?
 On the problem, or on the outcome you want to create?
 This is the FISBE entry point.
 Your focus is the lever.